System-Crashed/gitpod-keepalive/README.md

 This project uses **Puppeteer** to keep your **Gitpod workspace active** by automatically simulating activity (moving the mouse and pressing keys) every few minutes.
 This helps prevent session timeouts that occur after periods of inactivity.

 ## Features
-- Uses **cookies** copied from your browser to automatically log in to Gitpod.
 - Simulates activity (moving the mouse and pressing keys) every 5 minutes to keep the session alive.
 - Runs **headless** (without a graphical user interface) on a VPS or server.